 1. Which word in a sentence is always capitalized?
-2. What is the capitalization rule for titles of books, short stories, poems, plays, an d songs?
-3. 4.
+2. What is the capitalization rule for titles of books, short stories, poems, plays, and songs?
+3. What words are not capitalized in a title unless they are the first word?
+4. What pronoun is always capitalized?
 5. What is the capitalization rule for proper nouns and proper adjectives?
 6. What is the capitalization rule for a title before a person's name?